chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 </div>

 ### Advanced Deployments
----

 #### Using a Deployment Schedule

 The following Deployment Plan maintains your Chocolatey license in your environment.
-It assumes that as a Chocolatey For Business customer you have created a `chocolatey-license` package.
+It assumes that as a Chocolatey for Business customer you have created a `chocolatey-license` package.
 If you don't currently have a license package, you can create one by following [the instructions](https://docs.chocolatey.org/en-us/c4b-environments/azure/license-update#creating-a-new-license-package).

 The Deployment Step included in this Deployment Plan upgrades, or installs if not present, the `chocolatey.license` package.
-The Deployment Plan utilizes a schedule which will execute Daily.
+The Deployment Plan utilizes a schedule which will execute daily.

-Save the following as a json file to import as a Chocolatey Central Management Deployment Plan:
+Save the following as a `.json` file to import as a Chocolatey Central Management Deployment Plan:

 <button class="btn btn-success btn-collapse collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#dailyLicense" aria-expanded="false" aria-controls="dailyLicense">View json</button>